 Published by MBA Skool Team, Last Updated: March 04, 2017

 Marketing Strategy of Ashok Leyland analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Ashok Leyland marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Ashok Leyland marketing mix, help the brand succeed in the market.

 Ashok Leyland marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.